 Different sleeping habits and lighting needs

-Lighting in a bedroom shared by two people with different sleeping habits presents a particular challenge.
-It's about finding a solution that meets the needs of both partners, whether one gets up earlier than the other, one gets up more often during the night or wants to read in the evening while the other is already asleep.
+The lighting in a bedroom used by two people with different sleeping habits sharing a bed is a particular challenge.
+The aim is to find a solution that meets the needs of both partners, whether one gets up earlier than the other, one gets up more often during the night or wants to read in the evening while the other is already asleep.

-A well thought-out lighting plan can help to create a harmonious balance that meets the individual preferences of both people without compromising the quality of sleep of the other.
+Thoughtful lighting design can help to create a harmonious balance that accommodates the individual preferences of both people without compromising the quality of sleep of the other.

 One of the most effective strategies is the use of individual reading lamps.
 These should be positioned so that they specifically illuminate the area that the active partner wants to use without disturbing the sleeping partner.